-Environmentally Significant Areas (ESAs) are natural areas that have special geological or landform characteristics, hydrological or hydrogeological functions; or which support rare, threatened or endangered species; or provide high quality wildlife habitat or important habitat for a concentration of species such as migratory stop-over areas; or provide a significant linkage function.
+Environmentally Significant Areas (ESAs) are natural areas that have special geological or landform characteristics, hydrological or hydrogeological functions; or which support rare, threatened or endangered species; or provide high quality wildlife habitat; or provide a significant linkage function.
 Life Science and Earth Science Areas of Natural and Scientific Interest (ANSIs) are landscapes that have provincially or regionally significant ecological and geological features, respectively.
-ESAs are identified by TRCA and ANSIs are identified by the Province.
 Vaughan will protect all ESAs and ANSIs from development to preserve their unique landscape, species and habitat features.

 - 3.3.6.1.
 To protect and enhance Environmentally Significant Areas (ESAs) and both Earth and Life Science Areas of Natural and Scientific Interest (ANSIs), as identified on Schedule 3, by prohibiting development and site alteration in ESAs and ANSIs. - 3.3.6.2.
-That an application for development or site alteration on lands adjacent to ESAs and or ANSIs must: - a. identify planning, design and construction practices that will provide for the protection of the ecological attributes for which the ESA or ANSI was identified; - b. determine the appropriate minimum vegetation protection zone and specify the dimensions of that zone and provide for the maintenance and, where possible, improvement or restoration of the natural vegetation within it; and, - c. assess the potential impact of the development on the ecological functions and attributes of the ESA and ANSI and provide a detailed mitigation strategy.
+That an application for development or site alteration on lands adjacent to ESAs and or ANSIs must: - identify planning, design and construction practices that will ensure protection of the geological or geomorphological attributes for which the ESA or ANSI was identified; - b. determine whether a minimum vegetation protection zone is required, and if so, specifies the dimensions of that zone and provide for the maintenance and, where possible, improvement or restoration of the natural vegetation within it; and, - c. assess the potential impact of the development on the ecological functions and attributes of the ESA and ANSI and provide a detailed mitigation strategy.